India - Cameroon Bilateral Relations

 (I) Lines of Credit & Commercial Loan Agreements

-India has been supporting Cameroon’s efforts in Capacity building under Indian Technical and Economic Cooperation (ITEC) Programme since 1964.
-India offers 32 training slots under ITEC to Cameroon annually.
+India has been supporting Cameroon’s efforts in Capacity building under Indian Technical and Economic Cooperation (ITEC) Program since 1964.
+The Government of India is also providing over 180 ITEC slots annually for capacity building to Cameroon.
+3 slots have been allocated to Cameroon under the Africa Scholarship Scheme of ICCR.

 Culture